Electoral Commission (Abolition) Bill

 Overview

-This bill proposes to abolish the Electoral Commission, the independent body responsible for overseeing elections and regulating political finance in the UK.
-The bill outlines a process for transferring the Commission's functions to other entities and requires the Secretary of State to propose a plan for this within six months of the bill becoming law.
+This bill proposes to abolish the UK's Electoral Commission, the independent body responsible for overseeing elections and regulating political parties.
+The bill mandates the government to propose a plan for how the Commission's functions will be handled after its dissolution.

 Description

-The main clause of the bill repeals Part 1 of the Political Parties, Elections and Referendums Act 2000, effectively abolishing the Electoral Commission.
-The bill grants the Secretary of State the power to create regulations to address the consequences of this repeal.
-These regulations, which must be approved by both Houses of Parliament, can modify existing laws to handle the transition.
-Crucially, the Secretary of State is mandated to present a plan to Parliament within six months detailing how the Electoral Commission's functions will be carried out following its abolition.
-The bill will come into effect one year after passing, with the abolition itself taking place at the end of that year.
+The Electoral Commission (Abolition) Bill aims to repeal Part 1 of the Political Parties, Elections and Referendums Act 2000, effectively abolishing the Electoral Commission.
+The Secretary of State will be granted the power to create regulations to manage the transition, including modifying existing laws.
+These regulations must be approved by both Houses of Parliament.
+Crucially, the Secretary of State is required to present a plan to Parliament within six months of the bill's passage outlining how the Commission's duties will be fulfilled in the future.
+The bill will fully come into effect one year after it is passed.

 Government Spending